 10) Character

-You can upload an image of your main character, or text prompt a consistent main character for your video.
-Additionally, you can select no character at all or let our AI generate a character for you based on your song.
+You can have up to three completely controllable characters that you can upload or text prompt for your video.
+Alternatively, you can select no character at all or let our AI generate a character for you based on your song.
 For more info, check out this article.

 11) Create Video